xduan7/MapDiff/README.md

 **Model Inference**

 We provide the inference code to generate the predicted sequence from arbitrary pbd files using the trained MapDiff model.
-Please refer `model_inference.ipnb` for the detailed usage.
+Please refer `model_inference.ipynb` for the detailed usage.
+You can download our model checkpoint trained on CATH 4.2 from [here](https://github.com/peizhenbai/MapDiff/releases/download/v1.0.1/mapdiff_weight.pt) for use in the inference pipeline.

 ## Citation
 Please cite our [paper](http://arxiv.org/abs/2412.07815) if you find our work useful in your own research.